13 Ways to Take Your Backyard Garden From Good to Great

 All gardeners are proud of their hard work in the backyard, but if you have a thriving, happy green space and want to take it to the next level, check out our list of smart, easy tips to really make your garden shine.
 From better potting mix to saying no to pesticides, improve your yard with this gardener’s dozen.

 Make looking after container plants much simpler by choosing a premium potting mix that’s well-draining and has long-lasting nutrients.
-Look for potting soil with peat moss, pine bark and perlite or vermiculite.
+Look for potting mix with peat moss, pine bark and perlite or vermiculite.
 It’s an easy-care way to achieve the best-ever displays.
+Follow these steps to prepare a garden for spring.

 Introduce a long-handled weeding fork to your gardening toolkit, and your knees and back will thank you.
 It’s worth taking a look at what new tool designs are available.
 Many have been created with the goal of making garden tasks easier, reducing strain on joints and making handles more comfortable to grip, so you can garden in comfort.
 But if you invest only in one garden tool, make it a long-lasting, well-made pair of shears.
 They make all the difference in your everyday pruning tasks.
 Keep them clean and sharp, and you’ll be able to deadhead in an instant and also make clean cuts to your shrubs that minimize the risk of damage and disease.
 Throw in a pruning saw for big jobs, so you won’t be tempted to blunt or break your shears on thick stems.